Plan your Cloud migration

 Running a test migration

 We strongly recommend doing a trial run of your migration to a test or staging site before running your final migration.
-Check out our guidance on testing your migration.
+Learn how to test your migration.

 On the Migration assistant home screen, select Migrate your data.
 This takes you to the Migrations dashboard.